qmk/qmk_firmware/docs/feature_macros.md

 This will send `register_code(<kc>)` and then `unregister_code(<kc>)`.
 This is useful if you want to send both the press and release events ("tap" the key, rather than hold it).

+You can add a delay between the register and unregister event by adding `#define TAP_CODE_DELAY 100` to your `config.h` file.

 ### `clear_keyboard();`

 This will clear all mods and keys currently pressed.